Gases as part of the energy system of the future

 We believe that the future will see transmission networks turning increasingly into energy platforms.

 Gasgrid scenarios 2040

 As part of our strategy work for 2020, we developed far-reaching exploratory scenarios that outline the future operating environment and the development of the gas market.

-The scenario work seeks an in-depth understanding of changes in the operating environment and looks far into the future, while mapping the key forces of change and uncertainty in the operating environment for Gasgrid and the Finnish gas market.
+The scenario work sought an in-depth understanding of changes in the operating environment and looked far into the future, while mapping the key forces of change and uncertainty in the operating environment for Gasgrid and the Finnish gas market.

 Clients and stakeholders were widely involved in the development of scenarios in the form of questionnaires and workshops and interviews.